jpmml/jpmml-evaluator/README.md

 Java Evaluator API for Predictive Model Markup Language (PMML).

+# IMPORTANT #

+Are you happy with our solution to your model deployment problem?
+Please show your support to this exciting technology **by voting** for our Hadoop Summit 2015 talk ["Rapid deployment of predictive models across Big Data platforms"] (https://hadoopsummit.uservoice.com/forums/283261-data-science-and-hadoop/suggestions/7074084).
+Thank you!

 # Features #

 JPMML-Evaluator is *de facto* the reference implementation of the PMML specification for the Java platform: